Independent broker · California & TexasCA #6015321 · TX #3305690 · (949) 522-3284

 In short

 A Waiver of Subrogation (WOS) is a contract requirement, usually added by endorsement, in which your insurer gives up its right to recover from a third party such as a general contractor or property owner after a covered loss.
 A COI note or checkbox alone often will not satisfy strict vendor portals or bid packets, because many require the endorsement wording on the policy.
 It most often applies to general liability and workers' comp, and is frequently bundled with Additional Insured and Primary and Noncontributory.
 We help California and Texas contractors match COIs and endorsements to the exact contract language.
-As ContractorsInsured.net (CA Lic #6015321 / TX Lic #3305690), we set up the policy and COI to match the waiver of subrogation wording before you submit.
+As ContractorsInsured.net (CA Lic #6015321 / TX Lic #3305690), we check your policy and COI against the waiver of subrogation wording before you submit.

 Written and reviewed by Pascal Burke, Licensed Insurance Broker, founder of ContractorsInsured.net, a licensed brokerage serving contractors in California and Texas.
 CA License #6015321 · TX License #3305690.
 Licensing and disclosures.